Top 20 Dogs That Look Like Polar Bears (With Pictures)

 6. Berger Blanc Suisse

 Also known as the White Swiss Shepherd Dog or the Snowy Shepherd, this is a graceful and majestic pooch.
-They are a separate breed from the White Shepherd and the white German Shepherd, and quite rare in America.
+They are a separate breed from the White Shepherd and the white German Shepherd, and are quite rare in America.
 Very friendly and affectionate, they make a fantastic cuddle buddy on a cold evening.

 7. Siberian Husky